devicehive/devicehive-java-server/README.md

 --------------
 * After you have downloaded and installed PostgreSQL (see https://wiki.postgresql.org/wiki/Detailed_installation_guides) you have to create new user.
 This step is required for database migrations to work properly.
 * Create database using user that have been created at step 1.
 This user should be owner of database.
 * Run dh_dbtool.jar to update your database schema and insert some initial parameters.
-Go to dh_dbtool.jar installation directory and run this application using command `java –jar dh_dbtool.jar -migrate -url ${databaseurl} -user ${login} [-password ${password}]`
+Go to dh_dbtool.jar installation directory and run this application using command `java -jar dh_dbtool.jar -migrate -url ${databaseurl} -user ${login} [-password ${password}]`
 * The parameter ${databaseurl} is a jdbc connection URL to your database (like jdbc://, user is a database user’s login and password is a user’s password, if required.
-To get help use `java –jar dh_dbtool.jar –help`
+To get help use `java -jar dh_dbtool.jar -help`

 Glassfish configuration
 -----------------------